 In central London, near the tube stations in particular, that isn’t likely to be much of a problem.

-But take a look at the distribution map on the Standard website: currently there are no distribution points in NW3, NW5 N2, N6 or N8.
+But take a look at the distribution map published by the Evening Standard: currently there are no distribution points in NW3, NW5 N2, N6 or N8.
 Areas that do have distribution points are not that better served.
 N19 for example has but the one, at Archway Tube station.
 N4 comes out better, with Finsbury Park station and two supermarkets (Stroud Green Road Tesco and Green Lanes Sainsburys), but even so that is far fewer places than the number of newsagents who have been selling the Standard.

 The paper may be free, but would you go out of your way to find it?